VictorWesterlund/reflect/README.md

          ? new Response("Nice!", 201)
          : new Response(["Oh no..", $example_insert_db], 500);
    }
 }
 ```

-Check out the [Reflect wiki](https://github.com/VictorWesterlund/reflect/wiki) and the [Get Started guide](https://github.com/VictorWesterlund/reflect/wiki/Get-Started) for how to use this framework.
+## Request validation

+**The official [`Request validation plugin`](https://github.com/VictorWesterlund/reflect-rules-plugin) for Reflect lets your define constraints on GET and POST data.**

+> [!TIP]
+> Anything run from an Endpoint `__construct()` will be executed before `main()`.
+This is a good place to put your stand-alone or custom request validation.

 # Installation

 [See INSTALL.md for installation instructions](https://github.com/VictorWesterlund/reflect/blob/master/INSTALL.md)

-# Get started
+# Get started / Documentation

-Read the [Get started guide](https://github.com/VictorWesterlund/reflect/wiki/Get-Started) in the Wiki
+Read the [Get started guide](https://github.com/VictorWesterlund/reflect/wiki/Get-Started) in the Wiki.

+[Check out the Wiki](https://github.com/VictorWesterlund/reflect/wiki) here on GitHub for the full documentation.

 ## Client libraries